L3MON4D3/LuaSnip/README.md

     vim.api.nvim_set_keymap("s", "<C-E>", "<Plug>luasnip-next-choice", {})
     ```
   </details>

+## Add Snippets
-- Add Snippets: Snippets have to be added to the `require'luasnip'.snippets`-table.
+Snippets have to be added to the `require'luasnip'.snippets`-table.
   To test if LuaSnip works correctly and see some of the capabilities lua-native snippets have, `:luafile` `Examples/snippets.lua`.

+## Docs
-- Docs: The previously mentioned `Examples/snippets.lua` contains brief descriptions, check `DOC.md` (or `:help luasnip`) for more in-depth explainations.
+The previously mentioned `Examples/snippets.lua` contains brief descriptions, check `DOC.md` (or `:help luasnip`) for more in-depth explainations.

 # Config
 - `history`: If true, Snippets that were exited can still be jumped back into.
 As Snippets are not removed when their text is deleted, they have to be removed manually via `LuasnipUnlinkCurrent`.